-The Heritage Council makes decisions about the care and protection of heritage places and items that have been identified as being significant to the people of New South Wales.
+The Heritage Council advises the Minister administering the Heritage Act 1977 on heritage matters in NSW and makes recommendations to the Minister for the listing of places and objects on the State Heritage Register.
+The Heritage Council also make decisions about the care and protection of heritage places and items that have been identified as being of State significance.

-- provide advice on heritage matters to the Minister for Heritage
+- provide advice on heritage matters to the responsible Minister

 - recommend items of State significance for listing on the State Heritage Register